 All deadline times are Anywhere on Earth.

-The program will have the following components:
+The programme consists of the following components:

 Anyone from anywhere who is interested in applying category-theoretic methods to problems outside of pure mathematics.